“Are goats worth it?” And to that one question, I can answer an unequivocal “yes.” New skills are not won easily; they have to be earned.

 Once the fences were up, we brought two of our three goats home.
 Tess, the two-month-old doeling who would immediately steal our hearts and show us the weak spots in the fence, and Lucy, a shy junior doe on her second kidding who would teach us patience and the true meaning of crying over spilled milk.
 We are currently waiting for Ella, a yearling, to be successfully bred.

 Before the goats came home, I dreamt of what it would be like.
-I read blogs – now selectively, I realize – of rookies like me sitting next to does that contentedly munch their grain while the homesteader leans a companionable shoulder into the little lady and daydreams as the milk pail fills.
+I read blogs – now selectively, I realize – of rookies like me sitting next to does who contentedly munch their grain while the homesteader leans a companionable shoulder into the little lady and daydreams as the milk pail fills.

 One day, I hope to write that blog.
 That day is not today.